richard-child/gridnorth/README.md

 ### 5. Objects

 Class-based selectors that are concerned with styling non-cosmetic design patterns.
-It contains things like a .container element, layout systems etc.
+It contains things like a `.container` element, layout systems etc.

 ### 6. Components

 The components layer contains styling for recognisable pieces of UI.
 Adding new components and features usually makes up the majority of development.

-### 7. Trumps
+### 7. Utilities

-This layer trumps all other layers and has the power to override anything at all that has gone before it.
-A lot of declarations will carry !important.
+This layer overrides all other layers and has the power to override anything at all that has gone before it.
+A lot of declarations will carry `!important`

 ### Naming convention